bprovanbessell/SATfeatPy/documentation/features.md

 Simple graph of a formula, contains all literals as vertices (V = lits(F)), all edges in the graph correspond to the binary clauses in the current formula E = {(a, b), (not b, not a) | {not a, b} elem F}.
 Sequence with the degree of each node is used.

-Sequences from said graphs are taken and stats calculated (very similiar to SATzilla)
+Sequences from said graphs are taken and stats calculated, with additional statistics such as quantiles, 0 weight occurrences and the number times in which the modal value occurs.

 Naive encoded Constraints
 Add undirected AND gates, Blocked AND gates, and Exactly One AND gates (psuedocode in paper)

+Please refer to [3] for a more detailed and theoretical description of the features.

 ## Basic notes on SAT problems
 Positive/negative literal is a respective instance of a variable.